Meet the AFC Board of Directors

 Meet the Board Members representing the newly established Australian Fashion Council!

-The Board of 10 were elected and voted for by members of the two merged entities, the Australian Fashion Chamber and the Council of Textile and Fashion at last year's AGMs.
+The Board were elected and voted for by members of the two merged entities, the Australian Fashion Chamber and the Council of Textile and Fashion at the 2017 AGMs.

 Edwina McCann is the Editor in Chief of Vogue Australia.
 Highly respected in the industry with a strong fashion background and extensive media experience, Edwina is responsible for the Vogue Australia brand across print and digital platforms.
 With 20 years’ experience in the luxury fashion market, Edwina joined Vogue Australia from ACP Magazines where she was editor of Harper’s Bazaar for three years.
 Prior to that she was the fashion features director for Grazia; fashion features director for the Weekend Australian and WISH magazines; and spent over eight years with The Australian newspaper as fashion editor.

 Adam Lloyd, now COO at Industrie, was previously Sustainability Manager at Cotton On Group (2017).
 Adam has more than 25 years retail experience, spanning across specialty retail and large scale department stores including Jeans West, Myer and Harris Scarfe.
 Over the course of his career, Adam has gained invaluable experience across a wide range of functions including design, buying, merchandising and more recently, ethical sourcing and sustainability.
 He became a Board member of the Council of Textile & Fashion in 2014, where he uses his wealth of knowledge and experience to bring about positive change within the garment manufacturing industry.

 Glen Schlehuber has spent over 20 years working with internationally renowned jeweller Tiffany & Co. in the USA, the UK and Australia.
 For the past 8 years, Glen has held the position of Managing Director for the Oceania region, where he leads a highly successful multi-channel sales organisation and works across a variety of areas such as marketing, finance, operations, logistics, merchandising and business development.